 Mr BLACKWOOD: What changes do you think would help improve that situation?
 It has been funded until May 2020, so what changes would you like to see if the program is funded beyond May 2020?

-Ms STEVENS: The structure of JVEN as it currently stands is really purely focused on the achievement of the 26-week outcomes, so the issues around people’s readiness to enter employment and their ability to have the skills—not just the job skills to do the task that they are employed to do but actually life skills around how you write a resume, how you understand how you get yourself to work, what are the childcare arrangements you might need.
+Ms STEVENS: The structure of JVEN as it currently stands is really purely focused on the achievement of the 26-week outcomes, so the issues around people’s readiness to enter employment and their ability to have the skills—not just the job skills to do the task that they are employed to do but actually life skills around how you write a résumé, how you understand how you get yourself to work, what are the childcare arrangements you might need.
 So all of those things that are around a person that makes them successful.

 Mr BLACKWOOD: To be job ready.